radeeb/ARS-1/README.md

 ### Prerequisites
 - Python3
 - PIP Package Manager
-##### To install the following packages open a terminal and run the commands in the parentheses
 - Flask Micro Web Framework
 - Flask SQL Alchemy ORM
 - Beautiful Soup HTML Parser